 1. Click from the toolbar.
-The following "Preference" dialog pops up.
+The following "Preferences" dialogue pops up.

-2. Select "General" in the in the "Preference" dialog and click the Browse button below "Default Project Folder" to specify the default project location.
+2. Select "General" in the "Preferences" dialogue and click the Browse button to the right of "Default Project Folder" to specify the default project location.

 Chapter 5.
 Data Visualization